STEM Center of Excellence

 - Girl Scout programming builds girls’ skills and encourages their interest in STEM and environmental conservation from an early age – areas girls are not typically encouraged to explore outside of Girl Scouting.

-- Girl Scouts released a number of new STEM badges (including 18 Coding for Good badges, 9 Cybersecurity badges, and 3 Space Science badges), and the STEM Center of Excellence will enable girls throughout Northeast Ohio to easily participate in these badge programs.
-There is now a total of 115 STEM badges available to Girl Scouts!
+- Girl Scouts released a number of new STEM badges and the STEM Center of Excellence will enable girls throughout Northeast Ohio to easily participate in these badge programs.
+There is now a total of 127 STEM badges available to Girl Scouts!

 - The location of Camp Ledgewood is within a half hour drive of 51% of Girl Scout members within our 18-county council.